 The start of a process aimed at progressively integrating sustainability and responsibility criteria into the financial instruments used within Cassa Centrale Banca’s Retail Asset Management

-- providing assessments and opinions to the Board of Directors regarding the Group’s values and the characteristics of its identity, also with a view to the possible updating of the Group’s Code of Ethics;
+- identifying the Group's values and identity, also with a view to updating the Group's Code of Ethics, if necessary;

 2020 Consolidated Non-Financial Statement